MicrosoftDocs/microsoft-365-docs/microsoft-365/enterprise/sync-users-multi-tenant-orgs.md

 ## Set up calendar sharing for tenants in your MTO

 Calendar sharing allows users in each multitenant organization (MTO) tenant to view free/busy (time only) calendar availability information.

-To manage free/busy calendar sharing for tenants in your MTO:
+To manage free/busy calendar sharing for tenants in your MTO

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) as a global administrator.
 1. Expand **Settings** and select **Org settings**.